Hong Kong’s COVID infections exceed 1 million amid outbreak

-HONG KONG (AP) — Hong Kong’s total coronavirus infections exceeded 1 million and the number of related deaths topped those in mainland China, as the city grapples with a widespread outbreak.
+HONG KONG (AP) — Hong Kong’s cumulative coronavirus infections have exceeded 1 million as the city grapples with a widespread outbreak that has killed more people than the reported COVID-19 deaths in all of mainland China.

 Health officials reported 20,079 confirmed infections on Friday, taking the total since the start of the pandemic to 1,016,944.